cliffordwilliam/full-stack-markdown-book/_posts/2024-08-09-introduction-to-web-development.md

 ### Skills and Tools Required for Full Stack Developers

-Full-stack now needs to know a all of things from both sides.
+Full-stack need to know both sides.

 ### How it Translate